sylkode/routing/README.md

 ## Set up

 1. Prerequisite:
-python 3 and above and the libraries used by the script
+python 3 and above and the libraries used by the script:

+tested with:
+geopandas==0.14.3
+numpy==1.26.4
+pandas==2.2.1
+Requests==2.31.0
+Shapely==2.0.3

-2. Get an API key from the REST routing service and then save it in a text file under /any/path/to/api-key-textfile.txt
+3. Get an API key from the REST routing service and then save it in a text file under /any/path/to/api-key-textfile.txt

 3. check that output folders exist
 `python route.py --check`
 The `--check` parameter will display all parameters on the standard output.

-You can check that everything works using the followinfg command line :
+You can check that everything works using the following command line :
 `python route.py --api-key /any/path/to/api-key-textfile.txt --route`